ErsanDkc/WhatsUpChat/README.md

-# I used firstly backend, redis and useRef in this project.
+# I used firstly backend, redis and useRef in this project. <br/> If you open this project in the same local host, you can talk to yourself :) <br/>
+# Your own message in  your screen is showed green background and is showed white background in other screen.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).